aetperf/aetperf.github.io/_posts/2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

 For example, in the following, we are going to perform a spatial join between a point layer and a polygon layer.
 One of the attributes of the polygon layer is a string code that we want to attach to the points located within each polygon.

 Warning: the time measurements given in the following correspond to different Jupyter sessions with various other jobs running alongside, so they would vary if run again.
-They are only presented to give an idea of the order of magnitude.
+They are only presented to provide an order of magnitude.

 ## The Datasets